SAP/java-integration-for-sap-mobile-services/docs/gettingstarted.md

 ## Connect via SAP Mobile Services settings file

 To connect to SAP Mobile Services you need to provide a settings file to the client library.
-The settings file contains the service endpoints and service keys for each Mobile Service.
+The settings file contains the service endpoints and service keys for each mobile application.
-See [SAP Mobile Service Documentation: Service Keys](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/security/admin/service-keys.html) how to manage service keys.
+See [SAP Mobile Services Documentation: Service Keys](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/security/admin/service-keys.html) how to manage service keys.

 Example of a settings file: